b00tc4mp/isdi-bootcamp-202409/staff/salvatore-marchese/dive-and-discover/doc/README.md

 ## Key Features

 ### For Divers
-- A **Home Section** with personalized information, including name, username, email, profile picture, password reset, telephone and equipment size preferences.
+- A **Home Section** with personalized information, including name, username, email and equipment size preferences.
 - A **Settings Menu** to update, manage and upload personal details easily.
 - A **Dive Logbook** for recording dive history, including date, location, diving deatils, notes.
-- Access to detailed information about underwater life in specific areas, featuring photos and descriptions of local marine species.
+- Access to detailed information about underwater life in specific areas, featuring photos(v0.1) and descriptions of local marine species.

 ### **For Dive Centers**
-- A dedicated **Home Section** displaying essential details such as the center’s name, address, opening hours, website link, and a photo.
+- A dedicated **Home Section** displaying essential details such as the center’s name, address, opening hours and a photo(v0.1).
 - A **Settings Menu** to update and manage the dive center’s profile information efficiently.
 - Exclusive **Deals and Offers** for D&D users (coming in v0.3).

 ### Discover Section

-The **Discover Section** is the heart of the app, enabling users to search for dive locations by city or region.
+The **Discover Section** is the heart of the app, enabling users to search for dive locations by city's name.
 Upon selecting a location, users will find:
 1. A **Dive Center List** in the selected area, with detailed profiles to help divers choose and contact their preferred dive center.
 2. A second screen offering educational content about the area’s marine ecosystem.
-This section features vivid images and descriptions of sea creatures, helping divers familiarize themselves with the local biodiversity before their dive.
+This section features vivid images(v0.1) and descriptions of sea creatures, helping divers familiarize themselves with the local biodiversity before their dive.

 ---